alteryx/locust-grasshopper/README.md

 - `--runtime`: Number of seconds to run each test.
 Set to 120 by default.
 - `--users`: Max number of users that are spawned.
 Set to 1 by default.
 - `--spawn_rate` : Number of users to spawn per second.
 Set to 1 by default.
+- `--iterations`: Maximum number of task iterations to run.
+If specified, the test will stop when either the iteration limit is reached or the runtime expires, whichever comes first.
+  Set to 0 by default (no iteration limit).
+This feature is inspired by locust-plugins.
 - `--shape`: The name of a shape to run for the test.
 If you don't specify a shape or shape instance, then the shape `Default` will be used, which just runs with the users, runtime & spawn_rate specified on the command line (or picks up defaults